wisemen-digital/web-onboarding-codelab/index.md

 > We use the latest version of Vue3 for this project.
 Vue3 is the latest version of Vue and has some new features and
 > improvements over Vue2.
 You can read more about Vue3 here: [Vue3 website]('https://v3.vuejs.org/')
+> Make sure you use the CLI version to create the project.

 ---